fragaria/karmen-docs/docs/on-premise.md

 ```

 This will also put all of the startup information into a logfile in case you
-need to debug a broken start of Karmen.
-Be aware that this method starts all of
+need to debug when something doesn't work as expected.
+Be aware that this method
-the containers under a `root` account, which might not be the best idea.
+starts all of the containers under the `root` account, which might not be the best
+idea.
 A better option might be a
 [systemd](https://www.linode.com/docs/quick-answers/linux/start-service-at-boot/)
 service which can be configured with a file like this: